 Monday, January 23, 2012

 I am excited about the test for today.
 It's one I've seen Pinned over and over, so I had to see if it actually works.

 The Test: Is this recipe for laundry soap actually cheaper and does it wash clothes as well as regular detergent?

 I went to Wal-Mart to see if I could find all the ingredients I would need and guess what?
 Wal-Mart had everything and all the ingredients were even next to each other on the shelf in the detergent aisle!
 I was thinking I would have to hunt all over the store, but nope.
 All together.
 How nice!
 This is what I came home with:

 Another hesitation with this project was if it was time consuming to put together.
 I grated the bar soap and stirred everything by hand in less than 20 minutes.
 It was easy!
 I would recommend wearing a mask (or tying a scarf around your face like I did) while mixing to avoid breathing in the dust.
 It made me choke a little.
-Or you could do as one reader posted in the comments section and dump everything into a garbage sack and shake.
+Or you could do as one reader posted in the comments section and dump everything into your bucket or a garbage sack and shake.
 Smart!

 So my next question was how many loads I would get out of one batch.
 The original post said it only takes one tablespoon per load.
 So I measured, oh yes I did!
 And I was going to do it one scoop at a time until my brilliant husband stated the obvious and had me see how many scoops were in a two-cup measuring cup and then just figure the results from there.
 Duh. haha.
 According to my calculations, I will get 462 loads from this one batch.

 That means the cost of this detergent is 3.6 cents per load.
 The detergent I was using before cost 5.3 cents per load (and it was a cheap brand that I got on sale).